-There are many aspects to rent a bike in Leh Ladakh which keeps coming in the form of queries from the many of us.
-In this article today, I would like to address some of the concerns or queries related to rent a bike in Leh and also will just touch upon some other aspects or tips for a bike trip to Leh – Ladakh (details of such tips will be covered in a dedicated article).
+There are many aspects to rent a bike in Leh Ladakh which keeps coming in the form of questions from the many of us.
+In this article today, I will address some of the concerns or questions related to renting a bike in Leh.
+I will also touch upon some other aspects or tips for a bike trip to Leh Ladakh (details of such tips I will cover in a dedicated article).

-This way in this article I will be collating most of the frequently asked question when it comes to renting a bike in Ladakh.
+This way in this article I will be collating most of the frequently asked questions when it comes to renting a bike in Ladakh.

 Let's quickly dive into the details:

-I will suggest you read this for sure to understand few tips on rent bikes in Manali or Leh: How to Hire or Rent a Bike or Motorcycle in Manali or Leh and also Points to be kept in mind while hiring rental bikes in Manali or Leh
+I will suggest you read this for sure to understand few tips on rental bikes in Manali or Leh: How to Hire or Rent a Bike or Motorcycle in Manali or Leh

-In order to rent a bike in Leh Ladakh along with current Bike Union Prices, you can also check the DoW Community thread: Leh – Ladakh Bike Rental Rates 2015 – 16 & Reliable Shops
+In order to rent a bike in Leh Ladakh along with current Bike Union Prices, you can also check the DoW Community thread: Leh – Ladakh Bike Rental Rates 2019 – 20 & Reliable Shops.

 2. Are outside rented bikes allowed in Leh – Ladakh?

 Effective 2014, bike union of Leh – Ladakh had floated a circular where bikes rented outside Leh are not allowed for sightseeing purposes inside Ladakh (much like outside Leh taxis) except Tso Moriri and Tso Kar lakes which can be done while going to Manali from Leh.